chetannada/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 ```
 npm init
 ```
-`npm init -y` can be used to skip the setup step, `npm` takes care of it and creates the `package.json` json file automatically , but without configurations.
+`npm init -y` can be used to skip the setup step, `npm` takes care of it and creates the `package.json` json file automatically, but without configurations.

 ## Q: What is `Parcel/Webpack`?
 Why do we need it?
-A: `Parcel/Webpack` is type of a web application bundler used for development and productions purposes or power our application with different type functionalities and features.
+A: `Parcel/Webpack` is a type of web application bundler used for development and production purposes or to power our application with different types of functionalities and features.
-It offers blazing fast performance utilizing multicore processing, and requires zero configuration.
+It offers blazing-fast performance utilizing multicore processing and requires zero configuration.
 Parcel can take any type of file as an entry point, but an HTML or JavaScript file is a good place to start.
-Parcel/Webpack are type of bundlers that we use to power our application with different type functionalities and features.

 ### Parcel Features:
 * HMR (Hot Module Replacement) - parcel keeps track of file changes via file watcher algorithm and renders the changes in the files